flyingmachine/nanoc-blog/content/design/encouraging-programmers-to-learn-visual-design.markdown

 From a professional perspective, you won't necessarily advance your career by learning visual design.
 Programmers have done fine without knowing about design.
-So why should you give a shit?
+So why should you care?

 I think that visual design is worth knowing because it enriches your life.
 You see the world in a different way, and you learn to